 Concerned that I might be against caffeine/chocolate/alcohol/prescribed medication?
 Try me.
 Everyone needs a vice (mine is bright red, chock-full of chemicals hair dye) and my experience from the pharmacy has taught me to work alongside orthodox medication (and your GP) if need be.
 My degree has given me a sound knowledge of drug/herb interactions and I have access to the latest research.

 In my spare time my other obsession is rock climbing at High Sports Basildon and outdoors in Snowdonia, the Peak District and Portland to name a few.

-As a Billericay “girl” since 1977 I feel a strong sense of community and am looking forward to helping you reach your optimum state of health and wellbeing.
+As a Billericay “girl” since the 70's I feel a strong sense of community and am looking forward to helping you reach your optimum state of health and wellbeing.
 Why not give me a try?